What is it?

 - Take responsibility to prepare any documents unless retained;

-Please note due to conflict of interest, specifics related to your situation including employer/employee names and contract details can not be discussed.
+Please note that in order to avoid any conflict of interest, specifics related to your situation including employer/employee names and contract details can not be discussed.

 Who can call?